dan-t-data/saas-billing-churn-analysis/README.md

-# Vastian Billing Churn Analysis
+# Revenue at Risk: Uncovering Churn Drivers in SaaS Billing
 *(Built with synthetic data to protect confidentiality, modeled on real work at Vastian)*

 ---